mquade91/hangman-game/README.md

 ## API Integration

-The game data is fetched from an AWS Lambda function via the `fetchGames` function.
+The game data is fetched from an AWS Lambda function via the `fetchGames` & `getAiMove()` functions.
 It uses Axios to make GET requests to the API endpoint.

 ---